About this Program

-- The Management and Strategy specialization prepares students to enter the profession through positions in research, sales, and marketing and promotion.
+Prepares students to enter the profession through positions in research, sales, and marketing and promotion.

-- The News specialization prepares students for careers as reporters and anchors, or as producers who are responsible for news programs behind-the-scenes.
+Prepares students for careers as reporters and anchors, or as producers who are responsible for news programs behind-the-scenes.
 Entry into the broadcast news sequence is limited to students in the Department of Telecommunication who have placed in a competitive entrance exam.
 Contact the department office to determine when the exam is given.

-- The Production specialization prepares students for careers in program creation, writing and the creative applications of video and audio technology.
+Prepares students for careers in program creation, writing and the creative applications of video and audio technology.

-- The Media and Society specialization focuses on the theories, methods and techniques used to play, produce and distribute audio and video programs and messages; personnel and facilities management; marketing and distribution; media regulations, law and policy; and principles of broadcast technology.
+Focuses on the theories, methods and techniques used to play, produce and distribute audio and video programs and messages; personnel and facilities management; marketing and distribution; media regulations, law and policy; and principles of broadcast technology.
 It prepares individuals to work in media organizations and those organizations that use electronic media, such as political campaigns, government, education and business.

 Students can also use the communication skills they acquire to pursue graduate degrees.
 Students majoring in telecommunication participate in the university's six broadcast stations, other on campus facilities such as the Gator Network and elective internships throughout the world.